Saint Irene church, Athens: Church structure

-Kautatzoglou, who designed the church according to the so-called "monastery style", while also introducing the neoclassical style in church architecture, combined elements of ancient Greek and Romanesque style, along with the Byzantine influence.
+Kaftanzoglou, who designed the church according to the so-called "monastery style", while also introducing the neoclassical style in church architecture, combined elements of ancient Greek and Romanesque style, along with the Byzantine influence.
 The decorated panels on the ceiling are considered to be his best work; the state declared Hagia Irene a protected monument in 1972 on account of them.
 Those panels are preserved to this day.
 As for the hagiographies and jewel paintings of the church, they are the works by the students of the Nazarite school, the Phytalis brothers.

-The church's illustrations are limited thematically-wise, with few figures of saints, while on several walls are written passages from the Bible.
+The church's illustrations are limited thematically wise, with few figures of saints, while on several walls are written passages from the Bible.
 Its impressive gilded iconostasis was a gift from Nicholas of Russia in 1850.
 The icon-painting was undertaken by the painter Spyridon Hatzigiannopoulos and the entire decoration by the jewelers V. Kottas and A. Pettas (1879-1892).